cvg/LightGlue/README.md

 ## Installation and Demo

-You can install this repo pip:
+You can install this repo using pip:

 ```bash
 git clone https://github.com/cvg/LightGlue.git && cd LightGlue